vidschofelix/postgresqltuner/README.md

 [WARN]    Increase shared_buffers and/or effective_cache_size to use more memory
 -----  Logs  -----
-[OK]      log_hostname is off : no reverse DNS lookup latency [WARN]    log of long queries is desactivated.
+[OK]      log_hostname is off : no reverse DNS lookup latency [WARN]    log of long queries is deactivated.
 It will be more difficult to optimize query performances [OK]      log_statement=none
 -----  Two phase commit  -----
 [OK]      Currently no two phase commit transactions